dvanderelst/GradStats/02 DataWrangling/ReadingData.md

 ## Reading data from a comma separated text file

 R has functions for reading in text files.
-However, the functions provided by tidyverse are more powerful.
+However, the functions provided by tidyverse are often more powerful.
 When reading in data, R reports on the column types.
 Information about the different types and their labels can be found here: [Column Types](https://tibble.tidyverse.org/articles/types.html)

 *Note: The default report on the column types is a bit disorganized in